lamesjinden/bardigan-cay/bedrock/WorkspaceExample.md

 * `js/*` - exposes the global javascript object to the execution environment
 * `prn` - exposes cljs.core/prn to the execution environment
 * `println` - exposes cljs.core/println to the execution environment
-* `util/parse-boolean` - exposes cljs.core/parse-boolean to the execution environment
+* `parse-boolean` - exposes cljs.core/parse-boolean to the execution environment
-* `util/parse-double` - exposes cljs.core/parse-double to the execution environment
+* `parse-double` - exposes cljs.core/parse-double to the execution environment
-* `util/parse-long` - exposes cljs.core/parse-long to the execution environment
+* `parse-long` - exposes cljs.core/parse-long to the execution environment
 * `util/pad2` - stringifies the argument and pads the string to 2 places with '0'
 * `util/pad3` - stringifies the argument and pads the string to 3 places with '0'
 * `util/pad4` - stringifies the argument and pads the string to 4 places with '0'